 What Are Some Common Auto Transport & Car Shipping Scams?

-There’s no doubt, that the car shipping industry has grown a lot in the past few years.
+There’s no doubt that the car shipping industry has grown a lot in the past few years.
 Many people have used a local auto transport company or an online car shipping company to ship vehicles nationwide.
-Unfortunately, there are some car shipping companies who try to swindle you out of your hard-earned money.
+Unfortunately, some car shipping companies try to swindle you out of your hard-earned money.
 Here are a few helpful tips to keep in mind when contacting a car transport company for service.

 What Are Some Car Shipping Scams I Should Look Out For?

 Car shipping scams aren’t something new!
 The internet has become an instant method for a fraudulent shipping company looking to cash in on unsuspecting individuals.
 For instance, some auto transport companies add consultation fees, processing fees, or paperwork fees to the contract without informing you.
 Other current car shipping scams are:

 - Changing the final price of car shipping services AFTER you’ve signed a contract

 - Providing contracts that don’t entirely spell out terms and conditions

 - Pretending to be a car shipping company without proper certifications or special licenses

 - Charging a “deposit” before your car has been loaded on a truck

 How Can I Avoid Some Auto Transport Company Scams?